ak8338/meal-prep-service/README.md

    DATABASE_URL="file:./dev.db"
    ```

-   This will set up your database as a local file-based NoSQL solution.
+   This will set up your database as a local file-based SQLite solution.

 4. **Nuxt Configuration:**

-   Update `nuxt.config.ts` if needed, ensuring that Prisma is correctly configured for a NoSQL environment.
+   Update `nuxt.config.ts` if needed, ensuring that Prisma is correctly configured for a SQLite environment.

    ```ts
    import { defineNuxtConfig } from 'nuxt3'